yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/services/ReportService.md

 - Delete reports

 [Maximum number of report download job]
-- Up to 50 report download job that is saved as one-time report (Add Template: NO) can be added for regular and proxy authentications combined.<br>
+- Up to 60 report download job that is saved as one-time report (Add Template: NO) can be added for each regular or proxy authentications (ReportJobStatus: excluding COMPLETED or FAILED).<br>
 - There is no upper limits to the number of report download jobs that is saved as scheduled report (Add Template: YES).
-Example：<br>
-If you have already saved 40 report download jobs for regular authentication, you can add a maximum of 10 jobs for proxy authentication.<br>
 *If you wish to add more jobs though the upper saving limit is reached, delete some of the download jobs you already saved.<br>

 [Notes]<br>